scar-09/STOFUS/README.md

 # STOFUS 🛡️

 STOFUS
 A browser extension that adds friction between you and the sites you're trying to avoid.

-STOFUS works on Chromium-based browsers — Chrome, Brave, Edge, and others.
+It works on Chromium-based browsers — Chrome, Brave, Edge, and others.

 ---